 - 1. How the institution prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act and as those terms are defined later in this document) - 2.
 Explains the definitions of domestic violence, dating violence, sexual assault and stalking according to any applicable jurisdictional definitions of these terms - 3.
 Incorporates what actions constitute consent, in reference to sexual activity, in the States of California, Texas and Florida - 4.
-Provides WCU's definition of consent for purposes of engaging in sexual activity, that can be found on page 69 of this document. - 5.
+Provides WCU's definition of consent for purposes of engaging in sexual activity and the purposes for which that definition is used that can be found on page 68 of this document. - 5.
 Describes safe and positive options for bystander intervention.
 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.